Running Tests Overview

 The following grids are available for web testing:

-• Testim cloud grid - Testim can provide you with a private grid.
+• Testim cloud grid - Testim can set up a grid with the required number of browsers and browser type.
 If you don't already have it, contact us to find out which option fits you.

 • Local grids - If you have a selenium grid, we can integrate with it.